zelisinho/anypoint-examples/soap-webservice-security/README.md

 ### Alternative Set Up

 Rather than interacting with the application via a Web browser, you can submit end user requests via the SecureClient java class within Anypoint Studio.
-1. Complete the [procedure](http://www.mulesoft.org/documentation/display/current/Mule+Examples#MuleExamples-CreateandRunExampleApplications) to create, then run the Security template in Anypoint Studio, or the Security example in Mule Standalone (Mule ESB without Studio).
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library).
+In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
+Studio runs the application and Mule is up and kicking!
 1. In the **Package Explorer**, navigate to *src/main/java*, then expand the *com.mulesoft.mule.example.security *folder to reveal the *SecureClient* file.
 1. Right click the *SecureClient* file, then select **Run As > Java Application**.
 1. In the **Console**, Mule displays a menu which lists the different types of requests you can submit to the WS-Security application.